harniman/demo-joc/README.md

     docker run --name storage apemberton/jenkins-storage git clone https://github.com/harniman/demo-joc.git .

 This container is based on jenkins-base and has:
 - git
 - a volume called /data which is exposed
 - checks out the contents from GitHub

+NOTE: This needs to be changed as we are not using git to backup JENKINS_HOME as the files exceed git limits, and, checking in binary files is not a good idea.
+See demo-mgmt for an rsync script that will backup the home area

 To enable container discovery for the load balancer: